 The Australian Government supports eligible families with the cost of early childhood education and care through the payment of child care assistance.
-Child care assistance is administered under the Family Assistance Law by the Australian Government Department of Human Services (DHS).
+Child care assistance is administered under the Family Assistance Law by the Australian Government Services Australia.

 Information regarding eligibility for child care assistance may be found on the

-Department of Human Services website.
-Alternatively, families may wish to telephone DHS directly on 131 272 (Mon-Fri, 8am to 8pm).
+Services Australia website.
+Alternatively, families may wish to telephone Services Australia directly on 131 272 (Mon-Fri, 8am to 8pm).

 Child Care Subsidy (CCS)